The-Nucleus/meta/proposals/001-Initial Architecture.md

 ##### Downloading an Update

-When downloading an update the developer will simply call a `downloadUpdate` method which will initially download the diff file if available.
-When the developer calls `updateAndRestart`, if the diff file fails to apply then this method will throw an `InvalidDiff` error and mark the update in memory as being invalid to use the diff method.
+When downloading an update the developer will simply call a `downloadUpdate` method which will initially download the delta file if available.
+When the developer calls `updateAndRestart`, if the delta file fails to apply then this method will throw an `InvalidDelta` error and mark the update in memory as being invalid to use the delta method.
 Developers must catch this error and call `downloadUpdate` again, this time that method will automatically download the full update file.

-If the diff file is not available then the full update file will be downloaded initially.
+If the delta file is not available then the full update file will be downloaded initially.

 If the full update file fails for some reason the error that occured will be thrown like normal and developers must handle that occuring.